 Now here I was, many years later, realising the same thing about my tribe’s text: it wasn’t offering me any comfort or wisdom or hope or relevant guidance, or revealing anything insightful, because it was a compilation of manuscripts describing frequently ahistorical events, some involving a mythical rabbi who died almost 2000 years ago.
 So why should it have resonated with me any more than the Qur’an did?
 It’s not a coincidence that both Christians and Muslims may tell you that you have to read their holy texts with “the right attitude” or “an open heart”.
 I’m pretty sure now that what that really means is that you have to have a special credulousness reserved for only their preferred text.

 And maybe it was the walking on water, maybe it was the feeding of 5,000 people; maybe it was the raising of Lazarus; whatever it was, for some reason or other it just didn’t seem credible anymore.
 I just thought, This didn’t happen.
 It was kind of like I’d woken up from a dream.
 In a dream, there’s nothing weird about being able to fly, or sing so loud that your house falls down, because you fully accept the physical and logical parameters of the dream world.
 But the minute you wake up, you know it didn’t happen and couldn’t happen.
 That’s how it felt.
-For so many years I’d upheld the physical and logical parameters that accommodated Christianity, fighting off all objections by any means possible.
+For so many years I’d upheld the physical and logical parameters that accommodated Christianity, fighting off all objections by any means possible, no matter how reasonable those objections were.
 But I’d stopped fighting – not because I didn’t want it to be true; I did, so much.
 But I just didn’t have any emotional or mental energy left to make excuses and perform the mental acrobatics needed to believe.
 So the parameters fell, and the Bible became ancient miracle stories like so many other ancient miracle stories.
-Of course, read as a document from history, the Bible makes much more sense than it does when read as the word of a god.

 Now at this point someone might say “Well, of course you stopped believing.
 The Bible clearly says that if you want to maintain your faith, you have to keep going to church and meeting up with other Christians.”
-Aside from the fact that I did in fact keep meeting up with other Christians (albeit much less often than when I’d been going to a church at least thrice weekly), think for a moment about what that might say about Christian beliefs.
+Aside from the fact that I did keep meeting up with other Christians (albeit much less often than when I’d been going to a church at least thrice weekly), think for a moment about what that might say about Christian beliefs.
 I don’t have to keep meeting up with other Londoners to reassure myself that I live in London (of course in a city of 7 million they’re unavoidable but that’s besides the point).
 I don’t have to keep checking photos from space to believe that the world is round.
 I don’t have to go to meetings with other people where we murmur assent or sing songs about gravity in order to keep believing in gravity.
-So why should I keep having to meet with other Christian believers in order to keep believing in Christianity?
-(Bear in mind that believing in God and the Christian religion isn’t the same thing as worshiping God or following Christianity).
+If you are presented with good evidence for something, you only need accept the truth of it once, and you’ll keep believing.
+So why should I have had to keep meeting with other Christian believers in order to keep believing in Christianity?

 When I first stopped believing, I was worried.
 All through the “valley of the shadow” that preceded my deconversion, I had assumed that this was just a trial; that I was going through a long, hot, dry spell but God wouldn’t abandon me, and one glorious day my faith would come roaring back to me with a vengeance.
 I’d be stronger and fitter and better able to minister and show God’s compassion to others.
 So when instead my faith just kind of ground to a halt, I was a little stunned.
 I wanted it back.

 I kept searching and reading.
-I read apologetics books and attended churches and tried to believe, but it never happened; the arguments weren’t convincing and things didn’t make sense like they used to.
+I read apologetics books and attended churches and tried to believe, but it never happened; the arguments just weren’t convincing.
 My Christian faith was gone.
-Strangely, though, my theism remained intact: I still believed there was probably some kind of god; I just didn’t know who it was.
+Strangely, though, my theism remained intact: I still believed there was probably some kind of god or supernatural force or something; I just didn’t know who it was.
 Who he was.
 Who she was.
+Maybe it wasn’t even a who.

 Not knowing anyone else who had deconverted, I thought I was probably the only person who had done it the way I had: losing first my faith, then my theism and my belief in the supernatural.
 But I’ve found out from listening to more and more stories that people who leave their faith quite often keep hanging onto “something”the way I did.
 What keeps so many people believing in a supernatural “something” even after they’ve lost the faith that first taught them there was “something”?